 \section{Abstract}

 This article is devoted to a study of flat orbifold vector bundles.
 We construct a bijection between the isomorphic classes of proper flat orbifold vector bundles and the equivalence classes of representations of the orbifold fundamental groups of base orbifolds.

-We establish a Bismut-Zhang like anomaly formula for the Ray-Singer metric on the determine line of the cohomology of a compact orbifold with coefficients in an orbifold flat vector bundle.

-We show that the analytic torsion of an acyclic unitary flat orbifold vector bundle is equal to the value at zero of a dynamical zeta function when the underlying orbifold is a compact locally symmetric space of the reductive type, which extends one of the results obtained by the first author for compact locally symmetric manifolds.
+We establish a Bismut-Zhang like anomaly formula for the Ray-Singer metric on the determinant line of the cohomology of a compact orbifold with coefficients in an orbifold flat vector bundle.
+We show that the analytic torsion of an acyclic unitary flat orbifold vector bundle is equal to the value at zero of a dynamical zeta function when the underlying orbifold is a compact locally symmetric space of reductive type, which extends one of the results obtained by the first author for compact locally symmetric manifolds.

 \settocdepth{section}